rom-py/rompy/docs/source/components.rst

 Model Components
 ================

-Add quick paragraph describing the idea behind the components and subcomponents.
-Describe the minimum requirement of component and subcomponent classes.
-The role of `model_type` when using a declarative approach.
-The render() method and how it is used to generate the command line specification.
+The SWAN command instructions are described in Rompy by a set of pydantic models defined as `components`.
+Each component defines a full command instruction such as `PROJECT`, `CGRID`, `GEN3`, etc. Inputs to the components may include other pydantic models called `subcomponents` to handle more complex arguments.

+Components are subclasses of the :py:class:`~rompy.swan.components.base.BaseComponent`.
+The base component class implements the following attribues:

+* The **model_type** required field that must be overwritten in each component subclass.
+  `model_type` is defined as a `Literal`_ type and is used to specify the exact component class when using a declarative approach.

+* The **cmd()** method that must be overwritten in each component subclass.
+The `cmd()` method should return either a string or a list of strings to fully define a SWAN command line instruction.
+A list of string defines multiple command line instructions that are executed in sequence such as the [INPGRID, READGRID] components.

+* The **render()** method that constructs the command line instruction from the content returned from the `cmd()` method.
+The `render()` method is typically called inside the model template to construct the specific command line instruction from that component, taking care of maximum line size, line break and line continuation.

 TODO: Ensure the `model_type` is shown next to each class in the autosummaries.
+TODO: Fix broken linkes to classes and modules.

 Components
 ----------

-Components render an entire SWAN command line specification.
+Components are defined within the :py:module:`rompy.swan.components` subpackage and render an entire SWAN command line specification.
+The following modules are available:

 * :doc:`components/startup`
 * :doc:`components/cgrid`